-I have been a governor of Milton Park School for the last 7 years.
+I was a governor of Milton Park School for 7 years and am now a trustee of Salterns Academy Trust which is responsible for Admiral Lord Nelson School and Trafalgar School.
 Having worked as a lay school inspector for Ofsted, I am passionate about education and believe that a good education is key to everybody’s life chances.
 If we get the education system right, children will be equipped for the career that they chose and good teaching is absolutely crucial.
-I invited the University Technical College team to look at setting up a college in Portsmouth and I am very pleased that it will be opening in September.
+I invited the University Technical College team to look at setting up a college in Portsmouth and I am very pleased that it is now open and working well.
 This would add to our education for young people who may want to pursue a more practical route into work.

 Teaching is a vocation and very hard work.
-The teachers at Milton Park School are in school by 7.30am and rarely leave before 6pm or later often continuing work at home, this is the case in most schools where teachers are engaged with their work.
+The teachers working at our schools are in school by 7.30am and rarely leave before 6pm or later often continuing work at home, this is the case in most schools where teachers are engaged with their work.
 We need to make sure that the right people enter the teaching profession and that they have a continual programme of professional development.

 I also recommend being a governor which is a fantastic job if you are interested in education and making a difference to some amazing children

 I am a past board member of Healthwatch, having been a member of the Community Health Council in its previous role.
 Everyone uses the National Health Service and everyone has an opinion.
 I have lived in Australia and the United States and knows how important a free health service is.
 We are incredibly lucky to live in a society which provides free healthcare at the point of use.
 I am very pleased that QA hospital is in the top 40 hospitals in the country.
 We have great expertise there but we still need to work on getting the Emergency Department right and people need to use St Mary's Treatment Centre if they have minor emergencies.
 I spent a very interesting evening with the Ambulance Service and am full of awe of the work that they do.